 in not too many years, human brains and computing machines would be coupled.(Licklider, 1960)

-In Licklider's paper related to input and output, he identifes “Desk-Surface Display and Control” and “Computer-Posted Wall Display” as changes he expected to see by around 1975.
+Licklider pointed towards the future of interactive computing in 1960.
+In part of the paper relating to input and output, he identifies “Desk-Surface Display and Control” and “Computer-Posted Wall Display”, as changes he expected by around 1975.

-For effective man-computer interaction, it will be necessary for the man and the computer to draw graphs and pictures and to write notes and equations to each other on the same display surface.
+for effective man-computer interaction, it will be necessary for the man and the computer to draw graphs and pictures and to write notes and equations to each other on the same display surface.
+(Licklider, 1960)

 We shape our tools and, thereafter, our tools shape us.
 (Culkin, 1967)

 Bret Victor (2014) talks about representations of thought and he outlines a few key examples:

 These representations weren’t mere scientific “discoveries”.
 Each of them essentially enabled all subsequent scientific breakthroughs thereafter.
 A powerful new form of representation affects everything, forever.